MisterWest11/Power-Bi/Create Model Data with Power BI.md

 Visuals are linked to data in the semantic model by mapping fields to specific parts of the visual (e.g., Y-axis, X-axis in a chart).

-Mapped fields can be renamed, summarized (calculate total, count etc.) and formatted (change colors, add labels etc.).
+Mapped fields can be renamed, summarized (calculate total, count etc.) and formatted (change colors, add labels etc.)

+# Check my Knowledge

+1. In a Power BI Desktop model design, which type of object do you create to connet multpile tables? - Relationship

+2. The following statement about star schema design is true. - Fact tables store accumulations of business events.

+3. Order of analytical query phases - Filter, Group, Summarize